38th Signal Battalion

-The 38th Signal Battalion is a unit of the United States Army.
+The 38th Signal Battalion was a unit of the United States Army.
 It was last active from 17 January 1986 to 15 June 1991.

 Coat of arms

 Shield: Tenné, three lightning flashes—two per saltire and one per pale argent—centered overall a sinister gauntlet sable.

 Crest: On a wreath of the colors argent and tenné a demi-globe of the like gridlined argent surmounted by a mullet, points fleury or.

 Symbolism: Orange and white are the colors traditionally associated with the Signal Corps.
 The three lightning flashes symbolize command, control, and communication.
 The gauntlet represents strength and unity.
 The orange demi-globe represents the unit’s involvement in worldwide communications.
 The gold five-pointed star denotes the five campaign participation credits awarded the unit for service in France and Central Europe, as represented by the fleurs-de-lis.

 Distinctive Unit Insignia: The distinctive unit insignia is the shield and motto of the coat of arms.
 It was designed, in 1986, by SPC Anita Yellowhair Sonne, the Signal Battalion's resident artist.